Cruise to seal colonies, explore cliff-top trails and sample gourmet produce on Tasmania's wild Bruny Island.

 Walk the island

 Take a multi-day guided walk around Bruny Island hosted by an experienced guide from the Bruny Island Long Weekend tour company.
 Over three days you'll spot wildlife, sample local produce and sleep in luxury tented accommodation after exploring the island on foot.
 This all-inclusive guided experience is a great way to sample the best of Bruny's offerings in a relaxed, friendly environment.

 Stay the night

 After a long day exploring the island you can retire to a bed and breakfast, an intimate cottage, a solar-powered apartment or a rainforest lodge.
-Soak in the views of Cloudy Bay and the Southern Ocean from a wood-fired hot tub on your private deck at Hundred Acre Hideaway, luxurious, solar-powered accommodation at Lunawanna.
+Soak in the views of Cloudy Bay and the Southern Ocean from a wood-fired hot tub on your private deck at Hundred Acre Hideaway, a luxurious, solar-powered option at Lunawanna.
 Or perhaps you would prefer a taste of country life at Parnella Adventure Bay, a secluded two-bedroom cottage a short stroll to Adventure Bay Beach.
 If you have simpler tastes, check out Captain Cook Holiday Park, with direct access to Adventure Bay Beach.
 There you have a choice between self-contained family cabins, one-bedroom villas and camping or caravan sites.